skypjack/entt/README.md

   construction of the pools for all their components and access them directly, thus avoiding all the checks.

-* Most of the _ECS_ available out there have an annoying limitation (at least from my point of view): entities and components cannot be created and/or destroyed during iterations.<br/>
+* Most of the _ECS_ available out there have some annoying limitations (at least from my point of view): entities and components cannot be created and/or destroyed during iterations.<br/>
   `EnTT` partially solves the problem with a few limitations:

   * Creating entities and components is allowed during iterations.
   * Deleting an entity or removing its components is allowed during iterations if it's the one currently returned by a view.
 For all the other entities, destroying them or removing their components isn't allowed and it can result in undefined behavior.

   Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the